pforret/splashmark/WATERMARK.md

 # (...)
 ```
 Put the `watermark.sh` script in the folder of your exported, but not yet watermarked photos.
-Make sure that when you doubleclick the .sh script, it will open with the `terminal` program
+Make sure that when you double-click the .sh script, it will open with the `terminal` program

 ![](assets/openwith.png)

-If you computer opens .sh files with a text editor (as is the default), then choose `Terminal` via the 'Other...' popup. `Terminal` is located in the 'Utilities' subfolder of Applications.
+If your computer opens .sh files with a text editor (as is the default), then choose `Terminal` via the 'Other...' popup. `Terminal` is located in the 'Utilities' subfolder of Applications.

 ![](assets/openwith2.png)